Travel Inspo: Copenhagen Designed for Joy

 Copenhagen is known for its food culture, and it absolutely lives up to the hype.
 Whether it’s a beautifully composed dish that looks like a painting or a golden, sugar-dusted pastry that’s genuinely life-changing, food here is treated as craft.
 Slow dining, seasonal ingredients, and creativity at every turn give the city a real sense of abundance and pleasure.

-I was lucky enough to eat at Barr, sister restaurant to Noma, and at Fiskebaren.
+I ate at Barr and at Fiskebaren.
 I LOVE seafood, and enjoying it here, with water all around, gave both meals a freshness and sense of place that really stood out.
 The experience was as visually beautiful as it was delicious.

 Dinner at Barr, watching the kitchen at work.
 Thoughtful plating, fresh bread and classic Danish rugbrød.